Mean-field Study of Antiferromagnetic and Antiferroquadrupolar Orderings in Tetragonal CeCoSi: Introduction

 In the present study, we investigate the stability of the multipolar orderings of CeCoSi by focusing on the competition between the AFQ and AFM phases at finite temperatures.
 Based on a mean-field calculation for an effective localized model, we discuss the magnitude of the multipolar interaction to induce the AFQ phase transition under the large CEF level splitting.
 We find that one of the multipole-multipole interactions assists in stabilizing interorbital quadrupolar orderings by renormalizing the CEF level splitting.
 Moreover, we examine the magnetic field-temperature phase diagram by aiming at clarifying the key model parameters to reproduce the tendency of the AFQ transition temperature against a magnetic field.
 We also present the behaviors of the magnetic and quadrupolar susceptibilities in the ordered phases.
 From the analyses in terms of the finite-temperature phase boundaries, we list possible combinations of the antiferroic multipole order parameters in the II and III phases, which will be a reference to identify the order parameters.

 This paper is organized as follows.
 We introduce the effective localized model in Sect.~\ref{sec:model}.
 By using the self-consistent mean-field calculation on the effective model, we examine the stabilities of the AFQ and AFM phases in a zero or finite magnetic field in Sect.~\ref{sec:stability}.
 In Sect.~\ref{sec:susceptibility}, we discuss the behaviors of the magnetic and quadrupolar susceptibilities.
 After we briefly present the possible order parameters in the AFQ and AFM phases in Sect.~\ref{sec:order_parameter}, we summarize this paper in Sect.~\ref{sec:summary}.
-In Appendix, we show the CEF Hamiltonian and level splittings.
+In Appendix~\ref{sec:CEF}, we show the CEF Hamiltonian and level splittings.
+We supplementally show the relevance between the interaction and the transition temperature under the highly separated CEF level splitting in Appendix~\ref{sec:D_T0}.